Nathan O. Hatch: Career

+Legacy

 Hatch is regularly cited as one of the most influential scholars in the study of the history of religion in America.
 His book The Democratization of American Christianity, published by Yale University Press in 1989, garnered three awards, including the 1989 Albert Outler Prize in Ecumenical Church History and the 1990 John Hope Franklin Prize as the best book in American studies.
 Professor Gordon Wood of Brown University called it "the best book on religion in the early Republic that has ever been written"; it was also chosen in a survey of 2,000 historians and sociologists as one of the two most important books in the study of American religion.

 Earlier Hatch had published The Sacred Cause of Liberty: Republican Thought and the Millennium in Revolutionary New England, also with Yale University Press, and with historians George Marsden and Mark Noll co-authored the 1983 volume The Search for Christian America (Crossway Books).
 He has co-edited two books with (Oxford University Press), The Bible in America (with Mark Noll, 1981) and Jonathan Edwards and the American Experience (with Harry Stout, 1989).
 In 2001 he co-edited Methodism and the Shaping of American Culture (Abingdon Press) with John Wigger.
 He has also edited a volume with the University of Notre Dame Press, The Professions in American History [1988].
 In 1982, along with Mark Noll, he co-founded the Institute for the Study of American Evangelicals (ISAE) at his undergraduate alma mater, Wheaton College.
 In 1990, Hatch secured funding from the Pew Charitable Trusts to establish the Evangelical Scholarship Initiative at Notre Dame which provided grants for senior evangelical scholars, sabbatical funding, and scholarships for evangelical graduate students across a wide swath of disciplines.
 In 1993 he served as president of the American Society of Church History.

+Personal life

-At Wake Forest, students often refer to him as "Natty O." Hatch's middle name is "Orr."
+Hatch is married and has three children.
+At Wake Forest, students often referred to him as "Natty O." Hatch's middle name is "Orr."